 Chronicle has implemented microservice-based architectures in a number of financial institutions, both sell-side and buy-side, including tier-1 banks, asset managers and hedge funds, and ranging from off-the-shelf to more customised solutions depending on the client’s unique requirement.

 - Chronicle EFX is a multi-asset trading solution used globally by many major banks and hedge funds.
 Chronicle EFX is based on the Chronicles Microservices framework and utilises Chronicle Queue to provide ultra-low-latency inter-process communications, delivering a simple, elegant solution for all your trading needs.

 - Chronicle FIX is a performance optimised, full-featured, asset class agnostic FIX Engine.
-The engine can be deployed standalone or in conjunction with other microservices, including Chronicle’s MarketGateway and MarketGateKeeper.
+The FIX engine seamlessly integrates with Chronicle’s Microservices including our EFX components, Matching Engine, and custom Microservices.
 Using this as a starting point, Chronicle has developed tailored solutions for individual firms, providing low-latency pricing, auto hedging, order management, and market connectivity.

 - A leading Tier 1 FX trading operation was using an FX pricing and trading solution that was limiting the business opportunity in both trading strategy and execution.
 Chronicle worked with the client to deliver a bespoke Java-based FX Pricing, Trading, and Auto Hedger.
 This was built and deployed within six months, utilising standard components including Chronicle Queue and Chronicle Map, in conjunction with a team of experienced consultants.